 Suggested Hardware | Acksys AirSeries |

 In addition to the static hardware installations, Meshmerize also offers to equip mobile nodes, such as shuttles, with hardware to further enhance connectivity in the warehouse.
 These mobile devices can be equipped with different hardware options to establish additional connections, improving both reliability and coverage in the most challenging areas.
-The shuttles are quite small, and given that they take stuff on top of them, it’s quite hard to make a call on what antennas would be suitable, because it’s really hard to assess where they can be installed.
-Consider the Omni / Dash/ Puck antennas for the shuttle, depending on where you’ll be mounting them.

 Key device specifications | |